Varicocele Embolization Q & A

-This procedure is usually completed within one hour.
+This is usually performed as a outpatient procedure and completed within one hour.

 The interventional radiologist cleanses your skin above the insertion point for the catheter and applies a local anesthetic.
 Intravenous sedation is typically given so you will not experience much pain.
 Normally, you will not feel the catheter during the procedure.

 Devices to monitor your heart rate and blood pressure will be attached to your body.

 You will feel a slight pin prick when the needle is inserted into your vein for the intravenous line (IV) and when the local anesthetic is injected.
 Most of the sensation is at the skin incision site, which is numbed using local anesthetic.
 You may feel pressure when the catheter is inserted into the vein or artery.

 If the procedure is done with sedation, the intravenous (IV) sedative will make you feel relaxed, sleepy and comfortable for the procedure.
 You may or may not remain awake, depending on how deeply you are sedated.
 If you are conscious, you may feel slight pressure when the catheter is inserted, but no serious discomfort.